Hitchhiking Lebanon and Syria

-I called my father from Lebanon and promptly told him that I was in Beirut.
+I called my father from Beirut and promptly told him that I was in Beirut.
 I then informed him that I was planning on taking a bus or taxi to Damascus, and then from Damascus, through Amman to Jerusalem.
 My father, ever the consummate diplomat, didn’t bat an eye and told me that Aleppo and Damascus were lovely cities, Aleppo being his favorite, and could I please buy him some peppercorns from the market?
 This was in 2009.

 As I promised him, we took a taxi to Damascus from Beirut.
 Courtesy of our US passports, we ended up waiting nine hours for a Syrian visa, and I don’t think I’ve ever received my passport back with that much gratitude.
 While we waited, I studied Arabic, chatted with security guards, and spoke with diplomats and tourists as they passed through.
 Our passport officer eventually walked through the doors with a smile on his face, welcomed us to Syria, and then promptly invited us to have dinner with his extended family in Damascus.
 Because my friends and I were young, female, and the world was different then, we gladly accepted.